jacob-willden/video-ad-replacer/README.md

 3. Click the "Load unpacked" button

-4. Select the "video-ad-replacer" folder
+4. Inside the "video-ad-replacer" folder, either select the "video-ad-replacer-manifest-v3" folder or the "video-ad-replacer-manifest-v2" folder

 ### Firefox (for testing purposes)